VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 * Professor will be on holiday from July 25 for 3 weeks.
 * Last available date for meeting before vacation: July 22.
 * Target: Have the accelerator and prototype ready by then.
 * Suggested to contact Shami for equipment requirements.
+Remark (Fabian): Shami has been informed that he can supply copper wire of a certain length /cross-section previously calculated by you (e.g. "20m of wire with 0.75mm diameter) for building accelerators.
+He will not issue any other components without prior consultation with me.
+Last opportunity to discuss this before my vacation: July 23rd.

 # Meeting 2025-06-17